ahmadfajar/vue3-mdb-docs/docs/components/icons/icon-spinner.md

+---
+description: An icon component that is normally used for displaying loading indicator.
+---

 # Icon Spinner

 ::: lead
-**BsIconSpinner** is a lightweight component which is used for displaying loading indicator.
+**BsIconSpinner** is an icon component that is normally used for displaying loading indicator.
 :::

 <SmallNote color="teal">Added since v2.0.0</SmallNote>